robinMar1999/compgoals-backend/README.md

 ### Authentication Routes

 1. /auth/register - This is a post route to register users.
-Request body should contain following: **_name, email, role, password_**
+Request body should contain following: **_name, email, password_**
 2. /auth/login - This is post route to login users.
-Request body should contain following: **_email, role, password_**
+Request body should contain following: **_email, password_**